ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.4.6
+### Release 1.4.7

- - Silently ignores BOM on files and Strings.

- - Now works with JRuby 1.7.0 to the extent possible with the unsupported C extension in JRuby.
+ - In compat mode non-String keys are converted to Strings instead of raising and error. (issue #52)

 ## <a name="description">Description</a>